 - Admin screening and moderation – To maintain high quality listings on your board, you can enable an approval process where admins review all listings before posting them.
 Admins can add, edit and remove listings.

 - Support – Oftentimes plugins do not come with support, or when support is available it can take an extended period of time to get an answer.
 MembershipWorks Job Board plugin comes with unlimited free support by phone, email and live screen share training.

-- Stability – Most WordPress plugins will simply host job board functionality on your WordPress site.
+- Stability and security – Most WordPress plugins will simply host job board functionality on your WordPress site.
 However, WordPress can be the target of hackers and spammers, so that’s not the safest place for this kind of information.
 When you use a SaaS (software as a service) plugin like MembershipWorks, your job bank data is safely stored and managed for you.
-This can give you more peace of mind, especially if the job bank is a mission-critical source of revenue or an important member benefit.
+This can give you more peace of mind, especially if the job bank is a mission-critical source of revenue.

 See the full list of features.

 What to Expect From an Ideal WordPress Job Board Plugin?

 WordPress job board plugins are not all built alike, so it’s important to create a list of features that are “must have” versus “nice to have”.
 This list may look different for every organization.
 When researching plugins, refer back to your feature list often and add additional features as you learn more about what is possible.
 Some features that may be on your “nice to have” or “must have” list include:

 - Support – Many job boards ofter minimal support.
 MembershipWorks offers support by phone, emails and even free screen share trainings.